7 Attributes of a Great Company Name

 Your brand is so much more than a logo.
-Your company name can broadcast not only what you do but why you do it or why it matters.
+Your company name can broadcast not only what you do but also why it matters.

 3. It takes into account what your prospects are searching for.

-Your business name can make your business relevant for non-branded search queries.
-This could give you an edge when attempting to rank on search engines for your highest value keyword.
+Your name can make your business relevant for non-branded search queries.
+This could give you an edge when attempting to rank on search engines for your highest-value keyword.

 You want prospects to remember and recognize your brand.
 To help in this effort, your business name should be simple and easy to spell, pronounce, and recall.
 This will ensure that no one gets frustrated typing your name or saying it aloud to devices like Alexa.

 One way to make sure your business gets remembered is by being witty.
-Jokes, puns, and plays on words are all ways to make your prospects chuckle at your business name and get it stuck in their heads.
+Jokes, puns, and wordplay are all ways to make your prospects chuckle at your business name and get it stuck in their heads.

 Influence always requires a bit of spin, right?
 This clever play on words sets this inbound marketing agency apart.
 It's catchy, witty, and memorable — all important elements of a strong business name.